Parrot-Developers/groundsdk-manifest/EULA.md

 ## 7. No support or maintenance obligation

-This EULA does not entitle You to receive from PARROT or its licensors hard-copy documentation, support, telephone assistance, or enhancements or updates to the SDK.
+This EULA does not entitle You to receive from PARROT or its licensors hard-copy documentation, support, telephone assistance, enhancements or updates to the SDK.
 PARROT has no obligation to provide any maintenance for the SDK.

 ## 8. Termination